Healthcare in Iran: Pharmaceuticals

 The pharmaceutical industry in Iran began in its modern form in 1920 when the Pasteur Institute of Iran was founded.
 Iran has a well-developed pharmaceutical production capability, however, the country still relies on imports for raw materials and many specialized drugs.
 The standards regarding pharmaceutical products are determined and modified by the Pharmacopeia Council.
 As of 2019, Iran says it produces 80-90% of the raw materials needed inside the country.
 These include microplates, omeprazole, tamsulosin hydrochloride, naltrexone base, sitagliptin phosphate, and pioglitazone in various sizes.

 Iran's Ministry of Health and Medical Education (MOHME) has a mission to provide access to sufficient quantities of safe, effective and high quality medicines that are affordable for the entire population.
 Since the 1979 revolution, Iran has adopted a full generic-based National Drug Policy (NDP), with local production of essential drugs and vaccines as one of the main goals.

-Although over 85 percent of the population use an insurance system to reimburse their drug expenses, the government heavily subsidizes pharmaceutical production/importation in order to increase affordability of medicines, which tends also to increase overconsumption, overprescription and misuse of drugs, much like the abuse of pharmaceutical opioids in Iran such as the heavily prescribed codeine for moderate to severe pain.
+Although over 85 percent of the population use an insurance system to reimburse their drug expenses, due to the severe decline in Iranian economy, in 2018 the government heavily subsidized pharmaceutical production/importation in order to increase affordability of medicines.
+This tended also to increase overconsumption, overprescription and misuse of drugs, much like the abuse of pharmaceutical opioids in Iran such as the heavily prescribed codeine for moderate to severe pain.
 The regulatory environment of the country is rather strict on the import of drugs and pharmaceuticals towards companies that intend to enter into the market for the first time.
 The Ministry of Health and Medical Education is the main stakeholder of pharmaceutical affairs in the country.

+In 2022, the Iranian government under Ebrahim Raisi halted the subsidies for the production of food and medicine, forcing producers to pay seven times more for the import of raw materials, thereby crippling domestic production of medicines.
+This has caused a severe shortage in essential pharmaceutical products in local medical establishments, though the regime's pharmaceutical companies have continued to increase their profits by the production of sports supplements. in 2022, the Iranian Labour News Agency quoted Bahram Daraei, the regime’s head of the Iranian food and drug organization, as saying that the price increase of imported drugs was up to 6 times its original cost "and domestically produced drugs increased in price by 30 to 100 percent, depending on the amount of raw material supply currency".
+Both Iranian media and government officials have predicted that drug prices will continue to climb up to 700 percent.
+The rising medical costs for Iranian consumers has pushed thousands of those in need of treatment to the brink of bankruptcy.
+The shortage of medicine resulting from the price increase includes basic medical necessities, such as painkillers, IV fluids, antibiotics, anti-anxiety medication, Alendronic (bone density) and Omeprazole (stomach issues), as well as medicines with higher stakes, such as insulin, medications for asthma and Chronic Obstructive Pulmonary Disease (COPD), Melphalan and Thiotepa (chemotherapy), Factor 8 (haemophilia), Interferon Beta and Diphosel (Multiple Sclerosis).